 What is walk-and-talk therapy?

 Just like it sounds, walk-and-talk therapy is talk therapy conducted while walking.
 Talk therapy is often recommended for individuals experiencing mental or emotional distress.
 Physical activity has also been shown effective for improving mental and emotional health.
 I take therapy outside to not only incorporate the benefits of talk therapy and exercise, but also the benefits of being in “nearby nature” which has also been shown to be therapeutic.
 I currently conduct therapy in Piedmont Park in midtown Atlanta or other mutually agreed upon location.

 What about weather?

 Clients always get to make the choice about weather.
 I am willing to venture outside in most types of weather—cold, hot, light rain or even the occasional snow—but I draw the line at downpours, high winds, or thunder and lightening.
-I have as-needed office space available if clients prefer to meet indoors when weather conditions are not to their liking.
 I encourage clients to come dressed comfortably for the weather.
+I have as-needed office space available if clients prefer to meet indoors when weather conditions are not to their liking and I have the option of online therapy sessions as well.